Large scale structure prior knowledge in the dark siren method: Methodology

 This has the benefit to cancel what ever modeling we used for $\hat{n}\e{m;hom}$ since $\hat{n}\e{m;var}$ averages to $\hat{n}\e{m;hom}$.
 In this context, variance completion therefore boils down to estimate this ratio function in each pixel and redshift.

-We apply variance completion with a binsize $\delta z = 0.002$ between redshift $z\e{min} =0.015$ and a maximum redshift $z\e{max}(\bs{\hat{n}})\in [0.07,0.23]$ which depends on direction.
-The maximal redshift is calculated such that the completeness in the K-band is above $3\%$.
-Note that while this may sound like a very low value, we use all galaxies in GLADE+, which should be contrasted with K-band galaxies, which represent a very small subset of the GLADE+ galaxies.
-Note that we assume that the completeness of GLADE+ is proportional to the completeness of GLADE+ in the K-band.
-We get a nontrivial value for the ratio function for these voxels and we set it to $1$ everywhere else.
+We apply variance completion to B-band galaxies of GLADE+ and luminosity weight them as per Eq.\,\eqref{eq:M_to_L}.
+The high density to higher redshifts of the B-band with respect to the K-band allows us to successfully apply variance completion and to estimate the ratio function via Eq.\,\eqref{eq:Ratio_function}.
+Indeed, there are about 20M galaxies galaxies in the B-band against, 1M in the K-band.
+We then combine this ratio function with \texttt{gwcosmo} lines of sight extracted for the K-band.
+Note that while this is not strictly necessary, this allows to combine information from different bands.
+We work with bin sizes of $\delta z = 0.002$ between redshift $z\e{min} =0.015$ and a maximum redshift $z\e{max}(\bs{\hat{n}}) \in [0.07,0.20]$ which depends on direction.
+The maximal redshift is set such that the completeness in the B-band is above $10\%$.
+We get a nontrivial value for the ratio function for the voxels in the interval $z\in [z\e{min},z\e{max}(\bs{\hat{n}})]$ and we set it to $1$ everywhere else.

-When the algorithm of variance completion does not converge on 1 or 2 consecutive redshift slices, we interpolate between those.
+When the algorithm of variance completion does not converge on 1 or 2 consecutive redshift slices, we interpolate between those (This happens for less than 10\% of voxels).
 If it does not converge on more consecutive slices, we interpolate smoothly with homogeneous completion.
-The outcomes of $\hat{n}^i\e{m;var}$ which are below a threshold (fixed to $n\e{t} \equiv \hat{n}\e{m;hom}/10$) are filled with a minimum threshold value of $n\e{t}$.
+The outcomes of $\hat{n}^i\e{m;var}$ which are below a threshold (fixed to $n\e{t} \equiv \hat{n}\e{m;hom}/10$) are filled with a minimum threshold value of $n\e{t}$ (This happens for less than $0.1\%$ of the voxels to which we applied the algorithm).
 We then use a \textit{Savitzky-Golay} filter to smooth the curves.
 Because of the postprocessing and numerical inaccuracies in variance completion, averaging the lines of sight ratio functions in a class $\S$ at fixed redshift does not necessarily average to unity.
 We correct for this by renormalizing each line of sight to ensure that the ratio functions of a class $\S$ at fixed redshift average to one.
 We show the process from the results of variance completion for the ratio function to a smooth ratio function that we use in \texttt{gwcosmo} in Fig.\,\ref{fig:Ratio_example_processing}.
 We show $200$ lines of sight ratios in Fig.\,\ref{fig:Ratio_example_200}.

 We do not expect the ratio function to affect the normalization of the entire line of sight redshift prior $p(z,\bs{\hat{n}})$.
 This is because of the following identity

 where the last approximate equality holds because the out-of-catalogue contributions have similar completeness levels in a fixed region $\S_i$.
 This implies that